 Social innovation and the social entrepreneur are increasingly being referred to as one of the bricks of a new, fairer and more bottom-up capitalism.
 In the run up to a focus article on the Brazilian Instituo Palmas and its successful digital social money venture, Prof. Mario Aquino Alves of FGV-EAESP Brazil explores the many facets of social innovation to share a clearer view of what it is and how it works.

-By Tom Gamble.
+A Deeper Look at Social Innovation by Tom Gamble.
 Related research: Digital Social Money Implementation by Grassroots Organizations: Combining Bottom-Up and Top-Down Strategies for Social Innovations, by Mario Aquino Alves, Eduardo Diniz, Adrian Kemmer Cernev, Eros Nascimento.

 It all seems so simple at first glance.
 There is the word social.
 And there is the word innovation.
 Not surprising then that we might initially tend to understand social innovation as innovation aimed at improving the lives of the poorer members of our society.
 But that interpretation may indeed be influenced by both our own culture – be it Latin or Francophone or English-speaking – or whether we work in the field of business, an NGO, or local government.